julienw/article-keyboardevent/article-keyboard-event.md

 or arrows](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/code#Handle_keyboard_events_in_a_game).

-But it's not cross-browser, especially it doesn't work on Safari or Internet Explorer because they doesn't implement this specification yet (it should come in next Safari version 10.1 though!).
+But it's not cross-browser, especially it doesn't work on Safari or Internet Explorer because they don't implement this specification yet (it should come in next Safari version 10.1 though!).
 So let's look at how we can have some cross-browser code.